-The University will provide the local council tax offices with an exemption listing of all students (undergraduate, postgraduate taught and postgraduate research) with a full-time mode of attendance for councils to cross reference with applications.
-This listing will be sent out in October, with an updated version sent out in February of the following year.
+The University will provide the local council tax offices with an exemption listing of all students (undergraduate, postgraduate taught and postgraduate research) with a full-time mode of attendance for councils to cross-reference with applications.

 If you are repeating a year of a full-time course on a part-time basis, you will not be included in the exemption listing and will therefore need to contact your local council tax office to seek guidance on any possible council tax exemption/benefit or housing benefit that might be available to you.
 Students enrolled on part-time courses are not eligible for student council tax exemption.

-Please note it is extremely important to realise that if you sign into a tenancy agreement with other full-time students and your status changes to part time, you will then become liable for the council tax on that property.
-You would be entitled to a 25 per cent discount on this, but as the only part-time student in that property it would be your responsibility to pay.
+Please note it is extremely important to realise that if you sign into a tenancy agreement with other full time students and your status changes to part time, you will then become liable for the council tax on that property.
+You would be entitled to a 25% discount on this, but, as the only part time student in that property, you would be responsible for payment.

 If you are unsure of your attendance status, please contact your faculty in the first instance.
 If you have any specific council tax queries, you will need to contact your local council tax office.